ryanwhetstone/react-social/README.md

-##This is a little project to help me learn ReactJS.
+##This is a little app to help me learn ReactJS.
 ###If you have feedback please send my way.

 #####To use: